seacode/gmacs/docs/smbkc/smbkc.md

 ## Model Selection and Evaluation

-In May 2015, eight model scenarios were considered.
-In this (September 2015) assessment, twenty scenarios are examined:
+In May 2015, eight model scenarios were considered followed by 20 scenarios examined in September 2015.
+In this presentation results from the selected model in September was used for contrast with the current implementation.

 ## Results

-Additional results are presented for model scenarios 3, 8, 10, 11, and 10-4, as these scenarios represent different approaches.
-We recommend scenario 10-4 to be used for the overfishing determination in 2015, based on the fit of the data, plausibility of parameter estimates, and quality of area-swept abundance estimates.
+Preliminary results for the gmacs configuration is provided here with comparisons shown in Fig XX.

 # F. Calculation of the OFL and ABC

-The overfishing level (OFL) is the fishery-related mortality biomass associated with fishing mortality $F_{OFL}$.
-The SMBKC stock is currently managed as Tier 4 (2013 SAFE), and only a Tier 4 analysis is presented here.
-Thus given stock estimates or suitable proxy values of $B_{MSY}$ and $F_{MSY}$, along with two additional parameters $\alpha$ and $\beta$, $F_{OFL}$ is determined by the control rule

 $$\text{a) } F_{OFL} = F_{MSY}, \quad \text{when } B/B_{MSY} > 1$$